NAREA 2021 Virtual Meeting FAQs

 How will the selected paper sessions work?

 Each selected paper session is 75 minutes and includes 4 paper presentations.
 Each presenter should limit their talk to 12 minutes and will have approximately 5 minutes for discussion.
 Presenters may choose to present their papers live or have a pre-recorded video played during their allotted presentation time.
-Each selected paper session will be run by the Session Chair.
-Technological and security issues will be monitored by the Session Host.
+Each selected paper session will have a Session host to help with technology issues and flow of the session.

 What should I do if I am presenting live?